 I am profoundly thankful to my supervisor, Prof. Konstantin Severinov, whose guidance, patience, and expertise have been instrumental in shaping my research.
 Your unwavering belief in my potential has been a driving force behind my endeavors.
 I extend my heartfelt appreciation to my committee members Dr. Yaroslav Ispalatov and Dr. Konstantin Lukyanov for their constructive feedback, encouragement and invaluable contribution in my research project.
 I am grateful to Ekaterina Semenova for providing her inestimable insights into planning experimental work.
 I would like to express my deepest gratitude to Alexander Martynov, Natalia Morozova, Anton Bukatin and Dmitry Staroverov for their irreplaceable contribution and help in the execution of my PhD research project.
+I appreciate Aleksandra Strotskaya for providing all the necessary plasmids for the experimental work.
 I am also deeply grateful to my co-authors for their invaluable contributions and collaboration.